FEEST

 • We embrace our natural impulses for happiness and creativity to connect with each other, build community, and energize our movements

-Our Vision for the Schools We Want:
+Our Vision for Schools:

 We envision a today where youth of color and working-class youth exercise their power to change systems that serve them so that they can thrive physically, mentally, and emotionally.
 In our vision, schools are vibrant learning centers that reflect the students they serve and support the long-term growth and holistic wellness of students and our communities.

-2022-2023 Annual Report
+2023-2024 Annual Report

 Organization Data